Updated: Nov 14, 2022

 Air travel is not only faster than road or rail travel, but it is also the safest.
 While aviation accidents are uncommon, when they do happen, they often result in severe injuries and, in the worst-case scenario, death.
-In addition, as compared to large or commercial flights, smaller planes are more prone to crashes.
+In addition, smaller planes are more prone to crashes compared to large or commercial flights.
 Airplane crash claims are challenging to navigate.

-Although the accident location is important, the location of your lawsuit has a substantial impact on the amount of compensation you receive for your injuries.
-You can file a lawsuit in a U.S. court if you are injured in an airplane accident involving a domestic carrier.
+Although the accident location is important, the location of your lawsuit substantially impacts the amount of compensation you receive for your injuries.
+You can file a lawsuit in U.S. court if you are injured in an airplane accident involving a domestic carrier.
 If the plane disaster occurred outside of the United States, you might be able to pursue legal action under international accords.

 Catastrophic Injuries: A Definition

 Pilots and passengers are the most common victims of plane crashes.
 However, there are other victims on occasion.
-If you work for an airline, attend an airshow as a spectator, or go about your daily activities in close proximity to a crashing plane, you may be injured in an airplane disaster.
-You are likely to suffer catastrophic, life-altering injuries whether you were inside or outside the plane.
+If you work for an airline, attend an airshow as a spectator, or go about your daily activities near a crashing plane, you may be injured in an airplane disaster.
+You will likely suffer catastrophic, life-altering injuries inside or outside the plane.

-Even if your injuries are small or manageable, they are nevertheless disturbances in your life that entitle you to full compensation if they were caused by someone else's negligence or misconduct.
+Even if your injuries are small or manageable, they are nevertheless disturbances in your life that entitle you to full compensation if someone else's negligence or misconduct caused them.
 However, when injuries are so severe that they are best defined as "catastrophic," the pain, loss of bodily functions, mental stress, and impossibly enormous medical bills can overwhelm you.

 Catastrophic Personal Injuries: Common Types